lit/lit-element/docs/_guide/styles.md

 <div class="alert alert-info">

-**An element type selector has higher specificity than the :host pseudo-class selector.** Styles set for your host from the main document will override styles set with the `:host` or `:host()` pseudo-class selectors from inside the element's own template.
+**An element type selector has higher specificity than the :host pseudo-class selector.** Styles set for your host from outside an element's shadow DOM will override styles set with the `:host` or `:host()` pseudo-class selectors inside shadow DOM.
 For example:

 _index.html_